Git for Administrators

 Moodle branch names

-Do not use alpha, beta, release-candidates or code from the master branch for production sites.
+Important: You should not use alpha, beta, release-candidates, or code from the main branch for production sites.
 It could have significant bugs.

 Obtaining the code from Git